juliangruber/review/README.md

 If `bool` is `true` then screenshots will be cut to the exact dimensions that you specified.
 Without this pages can be longer than your specified height.

+### review#cookie({'name':     'Valid-Cookie-Name',   /* required property */
+                   'value':    'Valid-Cookie-Value',  /* required property */
+                   'domain':   'localhost',           /* required property */
+                   'path':     '/foo',
+                   'httponly': true,
+                   'secure':   false)

+Configure the cookie that has to be passed, if your site needs it.

 ### review#listen(port)

 Start the review server on port `port`.

 ## Installation

-You need to have phantomjs installed, get it via
+You need to have phantomjs 1.7 or above installed, get it via

 ```bash
 $ brew install phantomjs